 All homes in Scotland will be covered by the new legislation, as it is important that all homes should be safe for occupants regardless of tenure.
 It will be the property owner’s responsibility to meet the new standard, however, the legal duty to enforce the standard rests with local authorities.
 Where owners are unable to meet the standard, it is not a criminal offence.

-*Given the impact of COVID-19, and the difficulties this is likely to create for people seeking to install new smoke and carbon monoxide alarms, the Scottish Parliament is to delay the implementation of this legislation for a period of 12 months.
+*Given the impact of COVID-19, and the difficulties this created for people seeking to install new smoke and carbon monoxide alarms, the Scottish Parliament delayed the implementation of this legislation for a period of 12 months, extending the deadline to February 2022.